ChinmayBhattt/MitraYug-Digital_Literacy/README.md

 ## Digital Literacy Learning Game

+The **Digital Literacy Learning Game** is an interactive web-based platform designed to teach essential digital skills.
+It covers fundamental topics such as computer basics, internet safety, and responsible digital behavior.
+The game includes features like light/dark mode, search functionality, and responsive UI for an enhanced user experience.

 ### Features
 - **Chapter-wise Learning**: Users can navigate through different digital literacy topics.
 - **Light/Dark Mode**: Toggle between light and dark mode for better accessibility.